wireless-intelligence-lab/DeepVerse6G-matlab/docs/pages/dataset/commands.rst

 Radar
 =====

-The radar data is activated with :attr:dv.radar.
+The radar data is activated with :attr:`dv.radar`.
 If this parameter is ``0``, the radar fields will not be available.

 .. attribute:: dataset{s}.bsi.radar.parameters